getsentry/sentry-native/README.md

   Sentry can use different backends depending on platform.

   - **crashpad**: This uses the out-of-process crashpad handler.
-It is currently only supported on Desktop OSs, and used as the default on Windows and macOS.
+It is currently only supported on Desktop OSs, and used as the default on Windows, Linux and macOS.
   - **breakpad**: This uses the in-process breakpad handler.
-It is currently only supported on Desktop OSs, and used as the default on Linux.
+It is currently only supported on Desktop OSs.
   - **inproc**: A small in-process handler which is supported on all platforms, and is used as default on Android.
   - **none**: This builds `sentry-native` without a backend, so it does not handle